code-guy21/Bamazon/README.md

 ![](./demo/mysql.gif)

-5. Change MySQL credentials to your own
+5. Change MySQL credentials to match your own

 ![](./demo/pass.png)

 ## Using Bamazon

 Once you have everything installed you can run the application through the terminal.
-Make sure you an instance of your database running.
+Make sure you have an instance of your database running.

 `node bamazon.js`